-I’ve wanted to do more with my website for a while, especially as I’ve become less active on social media.
-Abandoning Twitter altogether.
-In an era of endless feeds and brain rot, returning to ’the blog’ feels right.
+I’ve wanted to do more with my website for a while, especially as I’ve become less active on social media, abandoning Twitter altogether.

-My annual web hosting bill added up, and I eventually cancelled it.
-The old blog used WordPress, which offers a nice back-end for managing content, but a PHP server, a MySQL database, and the frequent WordPress updates were too much effort for my lazy bones.
+My annual web hosting bill started adding up.
+The old blog used WordPress, which is nice but requires a PHP server, a MySQL database, and the frequent WordPress security updates were too much effort for someone as lazy as me.

 winget install Hugo.Hugo